homiedopie/beberlei.de/2010/04/18/new-netbeans-php-codesniffer-plugin-version.rst

 `download <http://github.com/beberlei/netbeans-php-enhancements/downloads>`_.
 Here are the changes done by Manuel:

--  Ability to specifiy the path to CodeSniffer Binary
+-  Ability to specify the path to CodeSniffer Binary
 -  Automatic Detection of all the installed Coding Standards
 -  Fixed Automatic Binary Detection on Windows